Proudly made in the

 If a storm hit is imminent, airlines will often provide additional flights out of the country before the expected storm.

-The local accommodations are usually amenable to rescheduling or refunding if a hurricane or tropical storm threatens the country, however, inquire on the policies before booking.
+The local accommodations are usually amenable to rescheduling or refunding if a hurricane or tropical storm threatens the country, however, inquire about the policies before booking.

-Partially due to the potential storms, tourism in the Turks and Caicos tends to slow down at the late summer and autumn months.
-A few resorts and restaurants will close during this period, however the businesses that remain open will typically offer the lowest rates of the year at this time.
+Partially due to the potential storms, tourism in the Turks and Caicos tends to slow down in the late summer and autumn months.
+A few resorts and restaurants will close during this period, however, the businesses that remain open will typically offer the lowest rates of the year at this time.

 Hurricanes wreak havoc through several factors, and simple high winds actually are typically not the most destructive element of the storm.

-Although not a problem in the Turk and Caicos, in more mountainous regions, landslides, caused by heavy rains, account for the majority of tropical cyclones deaths.
-Likewise, in areas prone to storm surge, widespread flooding is the primary source of devastation.
+Although not a problem in the Turks and Caicos, in more mountainous regions, landslides, caused by heavy rains, account for the majority of tropical cyclone deaths.
+Likewise, in areas prone to storm surges, widespread flooding is the primary source of devastation.

 Storm surges can have a tremendous impact on the Turks and Caicos.